coccon/proffastpylot/docs/usage.md

 ```
 python prfpylot/create_inputfile.py
 ```
-A step by step wizards helps you to generate the input file for your side.
+A step by step wizard helps you to generate the input file for your side.

 ### Starting the processing